3box/ceramic-anchor-allowlist/README.md

 1. **Create an issue**

-    See the [Readiness checklist](#readiness-checklist) before proceeding, then use the *Anchor Allowlist Request* template and fill in each section with the requested information.
+    See the [Readiness checklist](#readiness-checklist) before proceeding, then create a Github issue in this repo using the *Anchor Allowlist Request* template and fill in each section with the requested information.

 2. **Assign a maintainer**